genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

     .. note:: The CSS files you want to use must be placed into your "``resources``" folder

-              * For more information about Genro CSS, please check the :ref:`genro_css` documentation page.
+              * For more information about Genro CSS, please check the :ref:`css` documentation page.
-              * For more information about their location in a Genro :ref:`genro_project`, please check the :ref:`genro_intro_resources` documentation page.
+              * For more information about their location in a Genro :ref:`project`, please check the :ref:`intro_resources` documentation page.

     .. _webpages_css_theme: